 Sergei Stolyarov, Soviet cinema superstar

 Sergei Stolyarov was a real superstar of the USSR in the first half of the 20th century.
-He was an actor, who made unique images of Alyosha Popovich, Sadko, Nikita Kozhemyaka and Soviet submarines commanders and pilots.
+He was an actor, who created unique images of Alyosha Popovich, Sadko, Nikita Kozhemyaka and Soviet submarine commanders and pilots.

-After the film “Sadko” Stolyarov became internationally famous.
-In 1953 the film won first prize at the Venice Festival.
+After the film Sadko Stolyarov became internationally famous.
+In 1953 the film won the first prize at the Venice Festival.
 However, the actor was not allowed to go to the festival for ideological reasons.
-A year later, according to the French edition of “Cinema”, Stolyarov, one and only from the USSR, was recognized as an outstanding actor of world cinema.
+A year later, according to the French edition of Cinema, Stolyarov, one and only from the USSR, was recognized as an outstanding actor of world cinema.

 About the fact, that he received the title of People’s Artist, he learned a few days before his death.